 The Florida Shuffle came about when the opioid epidemic started, where thousands of individuals struggling with opioid abuse came to Florida to get help with their addiction.

 Once rehab centers and sober homes learned of this epidemic, they realized a gold mine was right in front of them.
 How?
 They targeted desperate addicts with good insurance who were seeking treatment.

 The Florida Shuffle is basically when a treatment center offers a free plane ticket to a certain location for those struggling with addiction to enter a private-pay addiction rehab center for their so-called “treatment,” where they can be shuffled around multiple facilities for different levels of care – all of which will receive kickbacks.
 Across the country, from Utah to Maine, clients arrived expecting safe, high-quality addiction treatment services.

-Instead, patients would relapse by getting high and shuffle to a new facility.
+Instead, patients would relapse by getting high and shuffling to a new facility.
 In many cases, patients would relapse or overdose in the facility they entered to start their recovery process.
 This was because those running these treatment hubs would discourage sobriety by:

 - Handing out drugs to cause relapses and put patients back into treatment to gain more money through their insurance

-- Charging insurance companies for lab tests that were either unnecessary or not even administered to begin with
+- Charging insurance companies for lab and urine tests that were either unnecessary or not even administered at all

-- Use some patients as body brokers to bring in new addicts and keep the cycle going – basically participating in human trafficking
+- Using some patients as body brokers to bring in new addicts and keep the cycle going – basically participating in human trafficking

 - Employ other wrongful practices that put the patients in harm’s way, causing many users to leave in ambulances or body bags due to overdoses

 Sobriety didn’t make money for greedy rehab owners and operators, whereas patients that continuously relapsed and re-entered treatment did.